-- Continue to maintain 60 park and green spaces and trails - Construct parking lot at Colwood Creek water park - Creation of a street trees maintenance program in keeping with the City's new Municipal Street Tree bylaw
+- Continue to maintain 60 park and green spaces and trails - Construct parking lot at Colwood Creek Park - Creation of a street trees maintenance program in keeping with the City's new Municipal Street Tree bylaw

-Parks Master Plan - \$75,000
+Parks & Trails Master Plan - \$75,000

-A park's master plan will help the City support its effort for comprehensive asset management and sustainable infrastructure replacement funding.
-The City does not currently have a comprehensive Parks and Trails Master Plan to provide overall direction and guide decision-making for managing its Parks assets and investments over a defined horizon (suggested 10-15 years).
+A Parks & Trails Master Plan will help the City support its effort for comprehensive asset management and sustainable infrastructure replacement funding.
+The City does not currently have a comprehensive Parks & Trails Master Plan to provide overall direction and guide decision-making for managing its Parks assets and investments over a defined horizon (suggested 10-15 years).